kadyb/raster-benchmark/README.md

 # Raster processing benchmarks
 This repository contains a collection of raster processing benchmarks for Python and R packages.
 The tests cover the most common operations such as extracting values by points, downsampling, calculating NDVI, writing multilayer, cropping by extent and calculating zonal statistics.
+The comparison is made from the user's perspective (the simplest functions are used and the code is not optimized), so the results do not represent the best performance.

 <img src="comparison.png" width="100%"/>

-The results are available at https://kadyb.github.io/raster-benchmark/report.html.
+The detailed results are available at https://kadyb.github.io/raster-benchmark/report.html.

 ## Software
 **Python**: